cnagib/CV/README.md

 # CV
-This CV was last updated May 2025.
+This CV was last updated in May 2025.